ucbi/uniform/guides/uniformsystem/Code Transformations.md

 end
 ```

-Given the above `mix.exs`, if you were to run `mix eject MyEjectableApp`:
+Given the above `mix.exs`, if you were to run `mix uniform.eject MyEjectableApp`:

 - `my_base_app` would be replaced with `my_ejectable_app`
 - `my-base-app` would be replaced with `my-ejectable-app`